maminyazdi/DA4RDM-WebApplication/README.md

 ## Setting up custom projects

+### Adding and selecting data sources
+On the corresponding page, you can add data sources.

 ### Adding a project
 You can add custom projects to the application which can be seelected from the main view.
 By default, custom projects are being placed in the user_projects directory inside of the da4ds directory.
 This path can be changed in the configuration.